JayBazuzi/Mobbing-Pattern-Language/Think out Loud.md

 Derivation

 There is value in just acknowledging that you are confused.

+Alternatively, consider suggesting something wacky.
+This can act to free up other people's thinking, e.g. "Well that's interesting.
+Maybe we could do ..."

 # Consequences